 Chiang Mai is where we can really make a difference.
 We suggest getting under the skin of this city by samlor (bicycle rickshaw) to see some of the finest ancient temples and sights in Thailand.
 Venture further afield to hike in the surrounding hills, meet the Karen hill-tribes and witness monks chanting in the evening from Wat Phra That Doi Suthep.
 There is also a fantastic Thai cooking experience we can arrange on a nearby organic farm or take a tuk tuk lesson in the surrounding countryside.

 The elephant is the national symbol of Thailand and as such we have developed a number of ways to appreciate this gentle giant.
-Spend the day with a mahout learning to care for retired or pregnant elephants, see them in the wild in Khao Sok National Park or watch a playful elephant polo match in Hua Hin.
+Spend the day with a mahout learning to care for retired or pregnant elephants or see them in the wild in Khao Sok National Park.
 For an unusual activity, learn how to make paper from elephant poo fibres.

 Head to the very north of Thailand to hop aboard a private sampan for a two-day cruise on the Mekong, into Laos.
 En route we can arrange beach picnics, visits to local tribal villages and elephant trekking through the forests.
 Try your hand at fishing or just sit and watch the world go by in this beautiful untouched part of Asia.